A Radar-Based Hail Climatology of Australia: Summary and Future Directions

 Regional climatologies showed that hailstorms occur most frequently on the eastern slopes of the Great Dividing Range around the Brisbane and Sydney regions (one hail event every $\sim$1--2 years).
 Tropical hailstorms were found to be shorter in terms of length and initiate later in the day with a strong land--sea contrast.
 Subtropical hailstorms on the East coast were found to shift poleward throughout the summer, starting in Queensland in November and progressing toward Sydney by March.
 Finally, temperate hailstorms in southern Australia were observed to produce longer hail streaks and mainly propagate toward the southeast, corresponding with known synoptic-scale drivers in the region.

 During this study, several important avenues for future work were identified.
 First, secondary data sources, such as hail proxies from weather models or various satellite-based products, should be used to help constrain hail frequency estimates in areas with poor radar coverage, such as western New South Wales.
 These data sources may be incorporated as an additional background constraint in the variational interpolation method introduced herein.
-Further research should also investigate the accuracy of MESH for hail identification in different climatic regions, where storm structures are notably disparate.
+Further research should also investigate the accuracy of MESH for hail identification in different climatic regions such as the tropics and southern Australia, using hail both hail reports and comparisons with satellite-based remote sensing products.
 These studies should also investigate how storm-driven hail advection, melting, and size sorting can also affect radar-based climatological assessments \citep[\eg][]{Brook21}.
-Finally, future research should also explore how the radar archive may be used to identify long-term trends and interannual/decadal variability in the Australian hail climatology, in the context of how they may be evolving in a changing climate.
+Finally, future research should also explore how the radar archive may be used to identify long-term trends and interannual/decadal variability previously noted in the Australian hail climatology \citep{Schuster05, Allen14}, in the context of how they may be evolving in a changing climate.

 [A]

 \appendixtitle{Iterative Orthogonal Linear Regression}

 We expect the reflectivity response of large hail to diminish at C-band due the theoretical considerations outlined in Section \ref{s:freq}.
 Here, we attempt to correct C-band hail reflectivities to match that at S-band, where the chosen hail detection methodology was developed.
 The fitting procedure used to generate the correction is a linear orthogonal regression.
 This technique is suitable for our purposes, as it considers measurement error in both $x$ and $y$ variables, which is distinct from an ordinary least squares regression that assumes the $x$ variable is known without error.
 Orthogonal regression is also suitable for our application due to our use of point-matched values of the same variable, which, due to the identical matching procedure employed to both, we may assume to have equal variance \citep{York66}. \citet{Carrol96} show that orthogonal regression may be misused if the ratio of input variable variance is incorrectly specified, or due to nonlinearities in the underlying dataset.
 Despite these concerns, we consider it an appropriate technique for our case and employ an efficient FORTRAN implementation \citep{Boggs89}.